joaoros/smart-traffic-lights/README.md

 # Smart Traffic Lights 🚦🚗
-Arduino project developed for Electronics Class (University Center of FEI.) - June 2020
+Arduino project developed for Electronics Class (University Center of FEI) - June 2020

 ### About this project... 📐✂️📕
 It was created for a final test in the first period of college.
 The project had to be related to movement and I opted to build it when I was going back home after my professor told us about this assignment, I was stopped at a red light on a cross street and the other one was completely empty.
 If there was some sensor to detected my car, I would not wasted my time there.
 I build a scale model on top of a box - where was Arduino - and used some toy cars.
 To the traffic lights, I used some pillboxes with holes to connect the leds which were weld with resistors and these second ones were also weld to the jumpers, that were inside the tubes.